 If you’ve piled on debt this year, you’re not alone.
-A recent survey conducted by Clever found that the average American has taken on an additional $7,512 in debt since this time last year, and 54% have missed or deferred at least one payment in 2020.
+A survey conducted by Clever found that the average American has taken on an additional $7,512 in debt since 2019, and 54% have missed or deferred at least one payment in 2020.

 “Having debt is not some kind of moral failing,” said debt expert Jackie Beck.
 “You are still a worthwhile person.
 Do what you can right now to get through things.”